Here’s a peek at the first chapter in the upcoming sequel to All The Promises We Break.

 “I’m Chase Phillips.
 A friend.”
 Am I a friend?
 Better than the other long-winded explanation.
-“I was there when she had her bike accident.”
+“I witnessed the bike accident.”

-She raises her eyebrows like she’s trying to do the math on the bike and the suit.
+Her forehead wrinkles, like she’s trying to do the math on the bike and the suit.
 I avoid clarifying this.
-Just then, I’m saved by the ER doc, appearing over Madge’s shoulder, dressed in green scrubs and a surgical mask that hangs loosely around his neck.
-His swift presence makes me think things aren’t too busy in here on a Thursday morning.
-He introduces himself to Savannah and moves quickly into his assessment.
-Savannah recoils again when he pulls the arm from the splint to get a better look.
+Just then, I’m saved by the ER doc who swiftly appears over Madge’s shoulder.
+Must be a quiet Thursday in here.
+The doctor is wearing green scrubs and a surgical mask that hangs loosely around his neck.
+He introduces himself to Savannah and then moves quickly into his assessment.
+Savannah recoils again when he pulls her arm from the splint to get a better look.

 “Can you give her some pain medication?”
 I blurt out, concerned with the discomfort clearly displayed on her face.

+He turns to me, briefly glancing down at my tux but saying nothing about it.
 “We will.
-I just want to get it X-rayed first to know what we’re dealing with, and what we’re going to need to do here.”
+I want to get it X-rayed first to know what we’re dealing with and what we’re going to need to do here.”
 He looks pointedly at the nurse when he says this, and she writes something down on her clipboard.
 “Get her leg fixed up after that.
-It’s pretty clean.
-Won’t need any debridement.”
+It’s fairly clean.
+Won’t take much.”
 He smiles and nods at Savannah.

-“I’ll get her over there right away,” the nurse assures him before he turns briskly and exits the curtained area.
-Then she asks me, “Do you want to wait here, or come with her?”
+“I’ll get her over there right away,” the nurse assures the doctor before he briskly turns and exits the exam area.
+The nurse looks squarely at me.
+“Do you want to wait here or come with her?”

-My pocket starts vibrating and singing its annoying ring.
+My pocket starts vibrating and singing with an annoying ring.
 I reach for my phone, knowing it’s going to be Ashley.

 “Go ahead.
-Take it.
-I don’t need you to hold my hand,” Savannah says, trying on a small smile with half an eye roll, her tone obviously sharpened by the pain.
+Take your call.
+I don’t need you to hold my hand,” Savannah says, trying to smile, her tone surely snappish from the pain.

-The nurse glares at me, though, and defiantly points to the “No Cell Phones” sign on the wall while she’s carefully helping Savannah sit up to move into a wheelchair.
+The nurse glares at me, though, and defiantly points to the “No Cell Phones” sign on the wall while she carefully helps Savannah sit up to move into a wheelchair.

-“I’ll just whip outside and call her quickly.
-Will she be long?”
+“I’ll go outside to take the call.
+Will Savannah be long?”
 I ask, not wanting to cross this nurse.
 She looks like she could handle any one of our surly real estate lawyers in Toronto.

-I nod, and then make my way out to the busy front entrance, where I find several other people milling about, smoking, or talking on their cell phones.
-Some of them are in various stages of medical attention, blood seeping from under bandages and clear plastic bags hanging from IV poles attached to wheelchairs.
+I nod and then make my way to the busy front entrance, where I find several other people milling about, smoking, or talking on their cell phones.
+Some of them are in various stages of medical attention, blood seeping from under bandages, and clear plastic bags hanging from IV poles attached to wheelchairs.

 I take a deep breath.
 “I’m fine, Ashley.
 It was a bike accident, and I travelled along in the ambulance with the girl.”
-Jesus, I almost said “girlfriend”.
+Jesus, I almost said my girlfriend.

 There is a beat too long of silence.

-I realize that I’ve referred to Savannah as though we’re still in high school.
+I’ve referred to Savannah as though we’re still in high school.
 How weird is that?
-I have to remind myself that we’ve moved into the new millennium, and we’re no longer “boy” or “girl” – and certainly not girlfriend.
+I remind myself that we’ve moved into the new millennium, and we’re no longer “boy” or “girl” – and certainly not girlfriend.